jundalisay/spblist/content/en/research/benham/palmistry/part-2/chapter-05f.md

 ---
-title: "Color of the Heart Line"
+title: "Splits of the Heart Line"
-heading: "Chapter 5e"
+heading: "Chapter 5f"
 weight: 22
 image: "/covers/reading.png"
 description: "Every variation in the path of the Heart line means a change in the qualities for which it stands."